-This is the default for the displayed controllers in standby and ventilation modes (a certain controller is only displayed only if it is relevant to the current ventilation mode).
+This is the default for the displayed controllers in standby and ventilation modes.

-Button Description

-Rate Used to set the frequency of breaths.
-In AC mode, it determines the number of time- triggered breaths; in SIMV mode, it determines the total number of mandatory breaths.
+Button Description Rate Used to set the frequency of breaths.
+In AC mode, it determines the number of time-triggered breaths; in SIMV mode, it determines the total number of mandatory breaths.
 If the selected Rate setting results in an inverse I:E Ratio (i.e. the ratio between the length of inspiratory and exhalation phase of the breath), the system displays an "Inverse I:E" message in the massage box to alert the user.
 It is possible to increase the rate value up to an I:E Ratio of 3:1.

-Range: 1 to 99 b/min

-Resolution: 1 b/min
+Range: 1 to 99 b/min Resolution: 1 b/min

+Button Description

-Button Description ті Used to set the inspiratory time for mandatory breaths (volume or pressure controlled).
+Ti Used to set the inspiratory time for mandatory breaths (volume or pressure controlled).

 If the selected Ti setting results in an inverse I:E Ratio, the system displays an "Inverse I:E" message in the massage box.
 Increasing the Ti value up to an I:E Ratio of 3:1 is possible.

-Range: 0.1 to 3.0 seconds Resolution: 0.1 seconds Vt Used to set the mandatory tidal volume for the AC-VC, AC-PRVC, SIMV-VC, SIMV-PRVC and VG modes.
-Range: 30 to 2,200 ml Resolution: 10 ml PC Used to set the target pressure above PEEP for the AC-PC and SIMV-PC modes.
-Range: 5 to 80 cmH 2 O/mbar Resolution:1 cmH 2 O/mbar The total set value of the PC and PEEP cannot exceed 80 cm H 2 O/mbar.
+Range: 0.1 to 3.0 seconds

+Resolution: 0.1 seconds

+Vt Used to set the mandatory tidal volume for the AC-VC, AC-PRVC, SIMV-VC, SIMV-PRVC and VG modes.

+Range: 30 to 2,200 ml

+Resolution: 10 ml

+PC Used to set the target pressure above PEEP for the AC-PC and SIMV-PC modes.

+Range: 5 to 80 cmH 2 O/mbar

+Resolution:1 cmH 2 O/mbar

+The total set value of the PC and PEEP cannot exceed 80 cm $H_2\text{O/mbar}$.

+DC Lload to determine the level of support should DEED in procesure during inspiration for

 PS Used to determine the level of support above PEEP in pressure during inspiration, for patient triggered spontaneous breaths in SIMV, CPAP/PSV and APRV modes.

-Breaths are normally terminated when any of the following conditions exists: The flow to the patient drops to the "PS term" percentage setting for the breath peak flow.
-The PS Ti has elapsed.
+Breaths are normally terminated when any of the following conditions exists:

+- The flow to the patient drops to the "PS term" percentage setting for the breath peak flow. - The PS Ti has elapsed.

 Maximum airway pressure never exceeds the High-Pressure alarm limit setting.

-Range: 0 to 80 cmH2O/mbar Resolution: 1 cmH2O/mbar The total value of set PS and PEEP cannot exceed 80 cmH2O/mbar.
+Range: 0 to 80 cmH2O/mbar Resolution: 1 cmH2O/mbar

+The total value of set PS and PEEP cannot exceed 80 cmH2O/mbar.

 If both PS and PEEP values are 0, warning signs are displayed near the corresponding controllers:

 Button Description

+PEEP

-PEEP Used to establish a baseline positive airway pressure in the patient circuit during the exhalation phase.
+Used to establish a baseline positive airway pressure in the patient circuit during the exhalation phase.

-Range: 0 to 40 cmH 2 O/mbar
+Range: 0 to 40 cm $H_2O/mbar$ Resolution: 1 cm $H_2O/mbar$

-Resolution: 1 cmH 2 O/mbar

-If PEEP value is set above 15 cmH 2 O the triangle warning sign is also displayed
+If PEEP value is set above 15 cm H_2O the triangle warning sign is also displayed